Table of Contents

 Language models (LLMs) play a crucial role as the decision-making and processing core of these agents.
 Let’s explore the critical roles LLMs play in building and enhancing AI agents.

-Language Models as a Core Component in AI Agent
+How Language Models are the Core Component in AI Agent

 Large Language Models (LLMs): The Brain Behind AI Agents